 Then again, there is also a good chance that you might be part of the chosen ones for whom it doesn’t go away.
 If they do follow-up, additional legal fees might occur and it can be enforced.
 This is a risk you take if you pick this option.

-Doing nothing is a viable option but it can back-fire at you
+Doing nothing is a viable option but it will often back-fire at you

 They come at you with legal weaponry?
 It’s then maybe time to gear up with some of your own and get in touch with a lawyer.
-Judging from the cases i have heard around me and in forums around the internetz, this seems to be a popular option.
-It’s a good compromise between costs, stress & time spent dealing with a fine for illegal file sharing in Germany.
+Judging from the cases i have heard around me and in forums around the internet, this seems to be a popular option.
 Sure, it’s not cheap but you might in turn save hundreds of euros for negotiating a cheaper fine or even not paying it all.

 What a lawyer will do is to send a modified cease and desist letter in your behalf that basically says that you are sorry for what happened but you still don’t recognize that you are guilty and that you won’t do that in the future.